Crews still on scene at Brantford rubber factory fire

 The Ministry of the Environment was called in to test the air quality.

-Residents and businesses in the area are also advised to avoid the area, keep their windows closed and HVAC systems off as a precaution.
+Residents in the area are also advised to avoid the area, keep their windows closed and HVAC systems off as a precaution.

 Officials say there is still a large amount of product burning more than 12 hours after the fire first started.